firezone/firezone/docs/docs/deploy/clients.md

   Firezone is compatible with the official WireGuard clients available for all major platforms.
 ---
 ---
-Once successfully deployed, users and devices can be added to connect to the VPN server:
+Once successfully deployed, users and tunnels can be added to connect to the VPN server:

 * [Add Users]({%link docs/user-guides/add-users.md%}):